US dollar exchange rates rise in Baghdad and Erbil - Shafaq News

 US dollar exchange rates rise in Baghdad and Erbil

-Shafaq News/ The US dollar rose on Thursday against the Iraqi dinar in the markets of Baghdad and Erbil of Iraqi Kurdistan.
+Shafaq News/ On Saturday, the US dollar rose against the Iraqi dinar in the markets of Baghdad and Erbil.

-At the opening of trading, the dollar was quoted at 149,250 Iraqi dinars for every $100 on the Al-Kifah and Al-Harithiya stock exchanges in Baghdad, up from 149,100 dinars on Wednesday, according to Shafaq News Agency correspondent.

-In Baghdad’s local markets, exchange shops were selling the dollar at 150,250 dinars while the buying price settled at 148,250 dinars for every $100.
+Shafaq News Agency's correspondent reported that Al-Kifah and Al-Harithiya central exchanges in Baghdad recorded an opening rate of 149,600 IQD per $100.